Developing an Effective Safety Management System

 Before attempting to tackle any of the above subjects, it is important that the company carry out a total review of the workplace health and safety management and arrangements.
 This review should compare the current safety and health practices with health and safety legislation, company safety statement, responsibilities, guidance documents and best practice for the industry in question.
 The following areas are minimum compliance under health and safety legislation:

-The above are the key areas that the review should focus on and each area will need to be drilled down into more detail to ensure that all aspects are assessed and addressed.
+The above are the key areas that the review should focus on.
+Each area will need to be drilled down into more detail to ensure that all aspects are assessed and addressed.
 These key areas will create the foundation of the SMS.

 How to maintain your successful Safety Management System: